creamakerspace/website/content/faq.md

 - Sun, Mar 31, 2024 (Easter)
 - Apr 7 - 14, 2024 (Founder Vacation)

-### What is machine time usage cost?
+### What is machine time cost?

-For non-members and members on the starter plan (with a monthly usage credit), machine usage has an additional cost for the following equipment:
+For non-members and members on the Starter plan (after the plan's machine time limits), machine usage has an additional cost based on the machine runtime for the following equipment:

 - Laser Cutter: $10 per 15 min
 - 3D Printer: $4 per hour
 - CNC Router: $15 per 30 min

-If your usage costs start adding up, we recommend upgrading to the Maker membership with unlimited machine time where we don't charge you any machine time usage cost.
+Upgrade to the Maker plan for unlimited machine time where we don't charge any machine time usage cost.

+These costs assume you are certified to use the equipment.
+If not, see the Guided Usage Costs.

 ### What is the "guided usage cost?"